cloud-bulldozer/benchmark-operator/docs/ycsb.md

 `infra` is the database against which you're running mongodb

 `driver` is the driver used to interact with database, you can choose from [YCSB Github](https://github.com/brianfrankcooper/YCSB)

+`recordcount` number of records to be inserted into the database (insertcount defaults to recordcount).

+`operationcount` number of operations to run against the database

 `workload` is a list of workloads to run, you can read about the workloads at [YCSB workloads](https://github.com/brianfrankcooper/YCSB/wiki/Core-Workloads)
 Note: We currently support running either workloade or workloadd( and not in the same list) as the last workload in the list.